-These are the the minimum requirements for running a full Terra node:
+The minimum requirements for running a Terra full node are:

-As the network grows, the minimum storage requirements will also grow.
-It is recommended that you use more than the minimum storage requirements to run a robust full node.
+As the network grows, the minimum hardware requirements will also grow.
+It is recommended that you monitor the system so you can prevent it from running out of resources.

 Installing Go for MacOS & Linux